Beyond the Infinite

 At Amphibious Achievement's annual Erg-A-Thon in April, more than 100 MIT students rowed on machines outside Kresge Auditorium to raise over $10,000 in support of the program.

 Amphibious Achievement also receives financial and in-kind support from various MIT offices and outside organizations.
-The PSC has supported Amphibious Achievement with grant funding and advising support since its founding, and the Division of Student Life (DSL) is also a key supporter.
+The PKG Center has supported Amphibious Achievement with grant funding and advising support since its founding, and the Division of Student Life (DSL) is also a key supporter.

-"We're really grateful for the PSC support, since every year we receive support from the PSC to keep the program alive," says Agrawal.
+"We're really grateful for the PKG Center support, since every year we receive support from the PKG Center to keep the program alive," says Agrawal.
 "Dean Colombo and DSL also are very crucial in supporting the program."

 By providing mentorship through athletics and academics, Amphibious Achievement provides support to local youth who may not otherwise find opportunities for support and leadership development.